srinathvrao/WhoIsInIt/README.md

 The best feature about this application is it does not require a phone with a robust GPU.
 You need a good internet upload speed.

 Clarifai's Face Embedding model is still in beta.
 It might not be the fastest.
-<br/>It takes about 2.5 seconds to recognize a trained face with a 43 Mbps upload speed.
+<br/>It takes about 1.5 seconds to recognize a face with a 43 Mbps upload speed.
+<br/>It took me 5.94 seconds because I had a 2.75 Mbps upload speed.
+(I live under a rock :) )

 References given at the end.